dirac-dynamics/solver/README.md

 * Docker

-## Run Jupyter
+## Run Scripts

-In order to work on the notebook, please build & run the docker container with the following commands.
+To have synchronized environments, please put all your `.python` scrpits in the `/src` folder and run them only inside the Docker container, following the steps:

 ### Build Container